 Dream or Utopia?
 “There should be a place where every human could live free as a citizen of the world.
 A place where the awakening of man and his interior progress could be done in harmony with body and spirit.
 A place where the arts could join in order to awaken consciousnesses.
 A place consecrated to create relationships of fraternity between humans and make peace prevail on earth.”
 Georges Stobbaerts, Ten-Chi – 1978

-The current owners have embraced the challenge of restoring the space in the direction of its original intention, a place for diverse practices of embodiment at the service to the transformation of humanity.
+The current owners have embraced the challenge of restoring the space in the direction of its original intention, a place for a vibrant environment of arts, embodiment practices, connectng with Nature and Spirit to create an epicenter for the transformation of humanity.